Petful

 Although it's a simple procedure — over in less than 1 minute — neonatal puppies feel pain, and dewclaw removal in a neonate is done without general anesthesia.

 For those vets who still agree to remove dewclaws, many use a local lidocaine injection to block pain.
-Nevertheless, the lidocaine injection hurts, the puppies still cry and feel some pain.
+Nevertheless, the lidocaine injection hurts, and the puppies still cry and feel some pain.

 Complications, such as infection or regrowth of the nail, are possible.